Attila (metalcore band): Outlawed (2011–2012)

 On July 14, 2011, the band announced that their next album, Outlawed, was set for an August 16 release through Artery Recordings and Razor & Tie.
-On July 25, 2011 the band revealed the track listing for Outlawed and released the first single from the album, "Payback", for streaming.
+On July 25, 2011, the band revealed the track listing for Outlawed and released the first single from the album, "Payback", for streaming.
 On August 4, the band released the second single "Smokeout", followed by a music video for "Smokeout" on August 17.

 On August 8, 2011, the band was announced as part of the lineup for Alesana and Dance Gavin Dance's "Rock Yourself to Sleep" headlining tour with fellow supporting acts A Skylit Drive, I Set My Friends on Fire and A Loss for Words.
-On August 31, 2011 the band was announced as support for the "Monster Energy Outbreak Tour 2012" being headlined by Asking Alexandria, and including fellow supporting acts As I Lay Dying, Suicide Silence and Memphis May Fire.
+On August 31, 2011, the band was announced as support for the "Monster Energy Outbreak Tour 2012" being headlined by Asking Alexandria, and including fellow supporting acts As I Lay Dying, Suicide Silence and Memphis May Fire.

-On September 18, 2011, the band was announced as support for We Came As Romans' "Take a Picture, It Will Last Longer" tour beginning on November 22 and finishing on December 9, with fellow supporting acts Falling in Reverse, Sleeping With Sirens and For All I Am.
+On September 18, 2011, the band was announced as support for We Came as Romans' "Take a Picture, It Will Last Longer" tour beginning on November 22 and finishing on December 9, with fellow supporting acts Falling in Reverse, Sleeping With Sirens and For All I Am.

-On October 17, 2011, Attila released their first music video from the album, "Payback".
-Attila released a lyric video for their song "Another Round" on July 9, 2012, and another lyric video for their song "Nasty Mouth" on October 2, 2012.
-On October 30, 2012, Attila released a new single, "Party with the Devil", and a re-recorded version of the song "Soda in the Water Cup" from the album Soundtrack to a Party.

 On December 12, 2011, the band was announced as part of the lineup for the New England Metal and Hardcore fest 2012 taking place on April 20–22 at the Palladium in Worcester, Massachusetts.
-On December 22, 2011 the band was announced as part of Chelsea Grin's six-week tour, the "Sick Tour", along with fellow supporting acts For the Fallen Dreams, Chunk!
+On December 22, 2011, the band was announced as part of Chelsea Grin's six-week tour, the "Sick Tour", along with fellow supporting acts For the Fallen Dreams, Chunk!
 No, Captain Chunk!, Vanna, Volumes and The Crimson Armada.

 On March 24, 2012, the band's vocalist, Fronzak, was denied entry for the second time into Canada because of a felony on his record.
 Fronzak released a statement concerning the incident, saying he could apply for reconsideration in two years.

 On June 6, 2012, the band announced that bassist, Chris Comrie had parted ways with the band.
 The band released a statement, describing the departure as a personal choice made by Comrie and that they were still on good terms.
-On September 8, 2012 the band announced that they acquired former For the Fallen Dreams' guitarist Kalan Blehm as their new bassist.
+On September 8, 2012, the band announced that they acquired former For the Fallen Dreams' guitarist Kalan Blehm as their new bassist.

 On September 13, 2012, the band announced their "Party With the Devil" headlining tour with supporting acts Make Me Famous, Issues, Ice Nine Kills, and Adestria, beginning on October 26 in Florida and ending on November 15 in Washington.